ZSFG Primary Care Track: Our People - Faculty

 Professor of Medicine

-Director, UCSF Benioff Homelessness and Housing Initiative
+Director, Benioff Homelessness and Housing Initiative

 Academic interests: I study homelessness: causes, consequences, and solutions especially in older adults and medically complicated individuals.
 My research, funded by the NIH and various foundations, provides an evidence base for policy‐makers and program planners to end homelessness and mitigate the negative health effects.